lepenghuang/lepenghuang.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I am Lepeng Huang, a student in the Interdisciplinary Ph.D.
+I am Lepeng Huang (黄乐鹏), a student in the Interdisciplinary Ph.D.
 Program in Urban Design and Planning at the University of Washington.

-My research interests are deeply influenced by the boom and downturn of real estate markets in China and their implications for macro economy and micro behaviors.
-Therefore, I aim to develop the behavioral foundations of related social phenomena to better inform urban planning and development.
-In the coming years, my research will focus on urban economics, and housing policy and markets.
+Therefore, broadly interested in urban economics and housing policy & markets, my research investigates the roles of households, firms, and governments, and the interactions across the space, asset, and capital markets.
+By unraveling the empirical evidence and establishing the behavioral foundations of related social phenomena, I aim to provide insights that better inform urban planning and development.

 Prior to UW, I got my MUP and B.Eng. from Zhejiang University, where I tackled location choice and location allocation through game theory and operations research for the spatial matching of public service and population.